vllm-project/vllm/docs/source/getting_started/debugging.rst

 With more logging, hopefully you can find the root cause of the issue.

 If it crashes, and the error trace shows somewhere around ``self.graph.replay()`` in ``vllm/worker/model_runner.py``, it is a cuda error inside cudagraph.
-To know the particular cuda operation that causes the error, you can add ``--enforce-eager`` to the command line, or ``enforce_eager=True`` to the ``LLM`` class, to disable the cudagraph optimization.
+To know the particular cuda operation that causes the error, you can add ``--enforce-eager`` to the command line, or ``enforce_eager=True`` to the :class:`~vllm.LLM` class, to disable the cudagraph optimization.
 This way, you can locate the exact cuda operation that causes the error.

 Here are some common issues that can cause hangs: